hiendieulam/Comp2112-Assignment2/README.md

 - Click 50:50 :

   - You will be given 50:50.
-The game will eliminate half of the answers.
-But that is the wrong answer.
+The game will eliminate half of the answers, but that is the wrong answer.
 The remaining questions will have a correct answer and a wrong answer.

 - Vote (Participants voted in the studio):

   - They choose on the website values such as: A, B, C, D.
-  - The game will list the value A, B, C, D on the chart.
+  - The game will list how many people click the A, B, C, D value, and it will be displayed on the chart.

 - Bonus: